 By Glenn M. Benest

 Do you love horror like I do?
 Are you thinking of writing a horror film or are you writing one now?
-Then you definitely should consider the webinar I’m giving on September 20 at 1:00 p.m PT, Writing Great Horror Films and TV Shows.
+Then you definitely should consider the on-demand webinar, Writing Great Horror Films and TV Shows.

-I will be discussing all the insights I’ve had, not only writing two screenplays for the late, great director Wes Craven, but also mentoring horror projects in my private workshop, including Scream and Event Horizon.
+I discuss all the insights I’ve had, not only writing two screenplays for the late, great director Wes Craven, but also mentoring horror projects in my private workshop, including Scream and Event Horizon.